How To Care For Your Pets While You’re Away This Holiday Season

 With more hotels and airlines allowing pets to travel with you, many pet parents opt to take their pets with them on holiday.

 Taking your pet with you allows you to celebrate the holidays with your favorite furry pal and keep a close eye on them.
 On the other hand, flying can be very stressful for pets.
-Many airlines won’t allow you to fly with certain pets like brachycephalic dog breeds (English Bulldogs, Boston Terriers, Boxers, etc.) onboard due to their heightened health risk while flying.
+Many airlines won’t allow you to fly with certain pets like brachycephalic dog breeds (English Bulldogs, Boston Terriers, Boxers, etc.) due to their heightened health risk while flying.

 Before you go, download our free pet emergency preparedness form so your sitter has all of your pet’s information on hand!